-An expert in statistical social research, Jen serves as the firm’s quantitative methods lead, training other members of the team and spearheading our use of new tools and advanced techniques.
-Since coming to Slover Linett in 2014, she has worked on wide-ranging, often multi-year projects with the National Academy of Sciences, The High Line, Museum of Fine Arts Houston, Detroit Institute of Arts, Carnegie Hall, Washington National Opera, Ballet Austin, Dallas Zoo, and New York Botanical Garden, among many other arts, culture, and informal learning organizations.
+An expert in statistical social research and the firm, Jen consulted internally and externally on research design, spearheads our use of new tools and advanced techniques, and develops team trainings.
+Since coming to Slover Linett in 2014, she worked on wide-ranging, often multi-year projects with the National Academy of Sciences, The High Line, Museum of Fine Arts Houston, Detroit Institute of Arts, Carnegie Hall, Washington National Opera, Ballet Austin, Dallas Zoo, and New York Botanical Garden, among many other arts, culture, and informal learning organizations.

 During the first two years of the pandemic, Jen served as the Principal Investigator for the multi-wave Culture + Community in a Time of Transformation study, conducted in partnership with LaPlaca Cohen and Yancey Consulting as part of LaPlaca’s Culture Track sequence.
 The 2020 and 2021 collaboration was one of the largest studies of cultural participation conducted in the United States, with more than 200,000 respondents and more than a thousand cultural organizations participating across the two waves of research.
 The Culture & community study explored the shifting role of arts and culture in people’s lives through the pandemic, the growing desire for changes towards equity in arts and culture organizations, and the ways that digital arts engagement have broadened and diversified participation.
 Culture + Community has been generously funded by the Wallace Foundation, Barr Foundation, William Penn Foundation, Art Bridges, IMLS, and the Terra Foundation.